varnish/Varnish-Book/varnish_book.rst

    Squid, for example, uses the ``PURGE`` method name for the same purpose.

    Purges apply to a specific object, since they use the same lookup operation as in ``vcl_hash``.
-   Therefore, purges cannot use regular expressions.
+   Therefore, purges cannot use regular-expressions.
    A positive effect is that purges find and remove objects really fast!

    The down-side of using ``PURGE`` is that you evict content from cache before you know if Varnish can fetch a new copy from the backend.